camunda/camunda-docs-manual/content/introduction/telemetry.md

 The "General Data" category contains information about the process engine:

+* Hashed IP address - the telemetry service that receives the data stores a hash of the IP address from which the data is sent to filter duplicate data and detect malicious access
 * Installation - an id that is stored as process engine configuration property
 * Product name - the name of the product (i.e., `Camunda BPM Runtime`)
 * Product version - the version of the process engine (i.e., `7.X.Y`)